gobwas/graceful/README.md

 and an application that wants to receive those descriptors is a **client**.

 Here is a sketch of [example web application](example) that handles restart gracefully.
-This example app does not use `SIGTERM` termination just to show up how `graceful` could be used in a most simple way.
+This example app does not handle `SIGTERM` signal just to show up how `graceful` could be used in a most simple way.
 It interprets request for a listener descriptor as a termination signal.